Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Factor systems

-An important point is that the mapped symmetry $\wt U_g'(\bk)$ behaves as a magnetic PHS if $e^{i \theta_g}=-1$.
-In a similar way, the factor systems for other AZ classes are constructed.
-For example, the factor system for AII $\to$ CII is defined by adding the chiral symmetry $\Gamma_2$ as in
+An important point is that the obtained symmetry $U_g'(\bk)$ behaves as a PHS if $e^{i \theta_g}=-1$.
+In a similar way, the factor systems for other AZ classes are constructed by imposing additional chiral symmetries.